Doddanna Setty: Doddanna Hall

 When silent movie era started, Doddanna Hall was upgraded to be a film theatre.
-In 1913, The India's first silent movie Raja Harishchandra was screened in Doddanna hall.
-With growing popularity and diversity in films screened, the management changed the name of Doddanna Hall to "Paramount Theatre".
-The first talkie film in Kannada language Sati Sulochana (1934) was screened here.
+In 1913, India's first silent film, Raja Harishchandra was screened in the hall.
+With growing popularity and diversity in films screened, the management changed the name of Doddanna Hall to Paramount Theatre.
+The first talkie film in Kannada language, Sati Sulochana (1934), was screened here.
 It was the first to be screened in the Mysore State.
 After playing several roles, the Paramount Theater (Doddanna Hall) was demolished in 1974 and Pradeep and Parimala twin Theaters were built in the same place in 1976.